 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
-The total contribution made for the year ended 31 August 2022 was £112,000 (2021 - £109,000), of which employer's contributions totalled £89,000 (2021 - £87,000) and employees' contributions totalled £23,000 (2021 - £22,000).
+The total contribution made for the year ended 31 August 2023 was £128,000 (2022 - £112,000), of which employer's contributions totalled £101,000 (2022 - £89,000) and employees' contributions totalled £27,000 (2022 - £23,000).
 The agreed contribution rates for future years are 23.6 per cent for employers and 5.5 - 12.5 per cent for employees.
+The scheme is managed by Leicestershire County Council.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of an academy trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.